Blogs

 Why is this significant?
 The new system specifications removed the logic that parsed the consumers names into the individual consumer name fields in error, thus causing them to all be moved into the Surname Field in the Metro 2® reporting file.
 This is the root cause of the Invalid Name reject spike.
 Adding the parse logic back into the code will correct this from reoccurring.

-4. Substandard policies and procedures
+4. Substandard Policies and Procedures

 Use these tips to ensure that your procedures are—or will be—effective: